better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 Have a look at the [Adding a custom seed node][ad] section for more information on how to set up the new seed in Upstream.

+### Requirements for running a seed node

+The requirements for the seed server are minimal.
+You should be able to run it with just 1GB of RAM and a single core server.

+The two main resources to watch out for are the storage and network quotas/cost.
+The storage scales directly with the amount of code in all projects stored.
+As of mid-2021 you won't need more than 10G of storage, but better plan for quick expansion.

+The network should sustain 300kbps and your monthly transfer quotas should be able to cover that.

+### Common questions

+1. Why is my node is not connecting to others or cloning any projects?

+By default your node will not automatically join any network, however it will learn about other accessible nodes from connected clients.
+To initiate the connection automatically, you can start the node with the `--bootstrap` option and a list of seed node addresses.

+2. Are there any rewards for running the seed node?

+Not at the moment.
+This is technically hard to implement fairly, but you're welcome to discuss ideas for it on the forum.

+3. Why is the seed host running out of resources?

+There are still issues to solve in the code.
+In order to keep your host responsive and handle temporary problems and traffic spikes, it's best to limit the resources available to it.
+On Linux this can be done with cgroups.
+Limiting available memory to below 1GB and maximum CPU usage to 80% will allow you to gracefully restart the service if needed.

 ### Upgrading a seed node from v0.1.x to v0.2.x

 1. Get the latest changes on `radicle-bins`: